yawen-guan/cfml2-nix-config/README.md

 - **Customizable**: Easily adapt the environment to suit your specific needs and preferences.
 - **Seamless Integration**: Uses [direnv](https://direnv.net/) to automatically load environment settings when you enter the project directory, simplifying setup and workflow.

+## Why Nix and Nix Flakes?

+Nix is a powerful package manager and build system that enables declarative configuration.
+Nix Flakes is a feature of Nix which allow users to declare and lock dependencies in a way that composes nicely with other flakes.

 ## Getting started

 ### Install Nix and enable Nix Flakes